E4S-Project/e4s-cl/docs/reference/launch.rst

 --image		Image to use when launching the container.
 Can be a path or identifier. [needed]_ --backend	Container technology to employ. [needed]_ --libraries	Comma-separated list of libraries to make available at run-time in the container.
 Optional.
 --files		Comma-separated list of files to make accessible in the container.
 They will be bound in-place in the container.
+Supports :code:`host:container` mappings.
 Optional.
 --source	Path of a script to source before execution.
 Optional.
 --from		If MPI library translation is needed, specify which family the binary comes from.
 The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`.
 Optional.
 See :ref:`MPI implementations` for details.
 -h, --help		    print a help message